-- 1. the energy landscape: synergies between utilities and the commitment of the end customer (e.g. intelligent metering); - 2. the energy demand: changes in the energy mix with increasing electrification and a decrease in gas consumption, with the latter potentially offset by an increase in hydrogen and biogas consumption; - 3. energy production: more decentralised electricity, heat generation and "green gas" and hydrogen production; - 4. managing demand and supply; centralised and decentralised supply and demand management new players in an adapted market model; - 5. grid management: micro grids and new technological advances in grid management.
+- 1. the energy landscape: synergies between utilities and the commitment of the end customer (e.g. intelligent metering, flexibility and demand-response); - 2. the energy demand: changes in the energy mix with increasing electrification and a decrease in gas consumption, with the latter potentially offset by an increase in hydrogen and biogas consumption; - 3. energy production: more decentralised electricity, energy communities, heat generation and "green gas" and hydrogen production; - 4. managing demand and supply; centralised and decentralised supply and demand management new players in an adapted market model; - 5. grid management: micro grids and new technological advances in grid management.

-The so-called Clean Energy Package, adopted in 2019 and to be gradually introduced into national legislations over the next years, contains a wide range of measures to strengthen the internal energy market.
+The so-called "Clean Energy Package", adopted in 2019, which has been implement by a Flemish Decree of 2 April 2021 (as published on 28 May 2021 with entry into force on 7 June 2021), contains a wide range of measures to strengthen the internal energy market.
 For the Guarantors and their operating company (the Issuer), the most notable elements in this Clean Energy Package include the following:

-• the proposed cooperation between DSOs at EU level through a new, to be established EU DSO entity, which will be tasked with, among other things, the planning of distribution networks, the integration of renewables, digitalisation and the cooperation with TSOs within the European Union;
+- the proposed cooperation between DSOs at EU level through a new, to be established EU DSO entity, which will be tasked with, among other things, the planning of distribution networks, the integration of renewables, digitalisation and the cooperation with TSOs within the European Union; - the Directive of the European Parliament and of the Council on common rules for the internal market for electricity requires EU Member States to ensure a competitive, consumer-oriented, flexible and non-discriminatory electricity market organisation; - dynamic electricity price contracts will be allowed, thanks to the introduction of digital metering;

-- the Directive of the European Parliament and of the Council on common rules for the internal market for electricity requires EU Member States to ensure a competitive, consumer-oriented, flexible and non-discriminatory electricity market organisation; - dynamic electricity price contracts will be allowed, thanks to the introduction of digital metering; - the distribution grids will need to be able to cope with more active customers, since all final customers will be entitled to act as active customers, i.e., they will consume, store or self-generate electricity; - DSOs will need to facilitate flexibility and storage, as well as the development of recharging infrastructure for electric vehicles.
+- the distribution grids will need to be able to cope with more active customers, since all final customers will be entitled to act as active customers, i.e., they will consume, store or self-generate electricity; - DSOs will need to facilitate flexibility and storage, as well as the development of recharging infrastructure for electric vehicles.